DhirenChhapgar/WIPKB/README.md

 ![Screenshot](/_ReadMeImages/SO509100.png)

 ##### Import Orders Summary
-Once the order is imported, you can view the order details from Sales Order screen under configured order type.
+Once the order is imported, you can view the order details from Sales Order screen for respective order type.
 You can also modify any details of the order once it is imported to Acumatica, but these modifications will not have any impacts at Amazon Marketplace side.

 | Element               | Description |
 | :---                  | :--- |